webdriverio-community/wdio-vscode-service/README.md

 ## Usage

-You can then use the `getWorkspace` method to access the page objects for the locators matching your desired VSCode version:
+You can then use the `getWorkbench` method to access the page objects for the locators matching your desired VSCode version:

 ```ts
 describe('WDIO VSCode Service', () => {